-Augmented reality also hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with an impressive demonstration by Microsoft for an upcoming product called Hololens that embeds 3D images in the world around you.
+Augmented reality also hit the headlines in recent years, first thanks to Google Glass (which displays 2D images) and more recently with an upcoming headset developed by Microsoft called Hololens that embeds 3D images in the world around you.

 Apple is known to be a trailblazer, but it's still part of the Silicon Valley tech industry (albeit a more secretive one).
 If Google, Facebook and Microsoft are all working on VR and AR solutions, you can be your bottom dollar that Apple also has a prototype in its labs.

 According to a rumour first picked up by Bloomberg, Apple's next project will be a Google Glass-style pair of augmented reality glasses and not a VR headset as originally believed.
 According to the news outlet, Apple has even gone as far as to discuss the project with its hardware suppliers, and even order a small number of "near-eye displays" for internal testing displays.

 If Apple's internal testing goes well and it moves on from the early stages of development, Bloomberg's sources claim that the glasses will wirelessly connect to an iPhone and will display not only information but images and other data directly in front of the wearer's field of view.